folio-org/okapi/doc/guide.md

 most likely, but we can have anything from simple IP authentication to complex interactions with LDAP, OAuth, or other systems).

-The authorization service returns a token to the client, and the client passes this token in a special header in all requests it makes to Okapi.
+The login service returns a token to the client, and the client passes this token in a special header in all requests it makes to Okapi.
 Okapi in turn passes it to the authorization module, together with information of what modules will be called to satisfy